Harold Anderson (basketball): Early life

-Anderson was born September 11, 1902 in Akron, Ohio.
+Anderson was born September 11, 1902, in Akron, Ohio.
 He attended Akron Central High School, where he played football, baseball, basketball and ran track.

 He then attended Otterbein College in Westerville, Ohio where he earned eleven athletic letters: three each in football, baseball and basketball and two in track.

 Coaching career

 Anderson began his career as a teacher and coach at Wauseon High School (Ohio) and Toledo Waite High School.

-Andreson Coached at the University of Toledo from 1934–1942 and compiled a record of 142–41.
+Andreson Coached at the University of Toledo from 1934 to 1942 and compiled a record of 142–41.

-Anderson then coached at Bowling Green State University from 1943–1963, with a record of 362–185.
+Anderson then coached at Bowling Green State University from 1943 to 1963, with a record of 362–185.

 His career collegiate coaching record was 504–226.

-After his retirement from coaching, Anderson continued to serve Bowling Green State University as the Director of Athletics.
+After his retirement from coaching, Anderson continued to serve Bowling Green State University as the director of athletics.

 While pioneering the run and gun, up-tempo style of play, he developed eleven (all of whom played in the NBA) All-America athletes, including Don Otten, Hall of Fame inductee Nate Thurmond and 1950 NBA draft No. 1 overall pick Chuck Share.